 What is the #1 reason why this happens?

-Teachers don’t speak in the target language and they don’t make their students speak in the target language.
-If that’s you, don’t worry, I’m not blaming you – I’m here to help.
+Many teachers don’t speak in the target language and therefore, they don’t make their students speak in the target language.
+If that’s you specifically, don’t worry, I’m not blaming you – I’m here to help.

 So now you’re probably thinking:

 “Sherry, I know it’s really important to get my students speaking in the target language, but every time I try to do it, it’s soooo haaarrrrrddd!”

 “But wait!” you say, “The school year already began.
 I can’t start now.”

 YES, YOU CAN!

 Don’t worry, this blog series has everything you need to be successful in your classroom: